 What is Identity Fraud?

-This information can be stolen from your home, car, your wallet and even where criminals will go through your rubbish bins to obtain the required documents.
-Cyber-crime is on the increase, and a wealth of personal and confidential information can be obtained via the internet, emails, spoofed websites and even social networking sites such as Facebook.
+This information can be stolen from your home, car, your wallet and criminals will even go through your rubbish bins to obtain details from documents.
+Cyber-crime is on the increase, and personal and confidential information can be obtained via the internet, emails, spoofed websites and even social networking sites such as Facebook and Twitter.

 Types of Identity Fraud

 Phishing: Use of email “phishing” scams requesting you to provide your private and confidential information via a website link is a key tool currently used by these conmen.
-SARS will never ask you for information such as your eFiling details (login credentials, passwords, pins, credit / debit card information, etc) in an email.
+SARS will never ask you for information such as your eFiling details (login details, passwords, pins, credit/debit card information, etc.) in an email or over the phone.

-Identity Theft: The latest scam involves taxpayers being phoned by a person alleging to be a SARS employee, to inform them that SARS owes them money.
-SARS will never notify you about refunds by telephone.
+Identity Theft: The latest scam involves taxpayers being called by a person alleging to be a SARS employee, to inform them that SARS owes them money.
+SARS will never notify you about refunds by telephone or email.

-Fake SARS auditors: Scam artists pretending to be SARS auditors contact businesses to inform them that they are under investigation and that an audit is going to be conducted.
-The business is then provided with a fake letter supposedly from the Audit Section, requesting the client to provide full co-operation with the “auditor”.
+Fake SARS auditors/employees: Scam artists pretending to be SARS auditors/employees contact businesses to inform them that they are under investigation and that an audit is going to be conducted.
+The business is then provided with a fake letter supposedly from the Audit Section, requesting the client to provide full co-operation with the “auditor or employee”.

 Identifying a Possible Scam